18F/g-analytics/projects/coworking-tasks.md

 2. Engage with 18F about interest in publishing analytics
 3. Consolidate or tidy up GA properties.
 4. Work on managing non-18F access.
+5. Promote GA access to our clients much more.

 ### Template to email new hires, re: DAP